hoangle66/ai-chatbot/README.md

 ## 💡 Project Goal
 We're building a chatbot that:

-- Answering user questions conversationally
+- Answers user questions conversationally
-- Recommending movies, games, and books (via preset buttons)
+- Recommends movies, games, books, recipes, music, facts, and jokes via preset buttons
-- Offering friendly advice (via preset button)
+- Asks clarifying questions for advice-type prompts
-- Maintaining chat history per session
+- Maintains chat history per session
-- Providing a responsive UI experience with loading animations and auto-scroll
+- Provides a responsive UI experience with typing animation, voice input, and TTS
+- Supports image generation via OpenAI DALL·E
+- Includes a customizable Settings tab (tone, theme, audio)

 This project is designed to be completed within a few weeks, focusing on getting a functional and presentable prototype.